NLJinchuriki/supra-starkey-connect/packages/supra-starkey-connect/README.md

 **For Browser (Vanilla JavaScript)**

-Add this tag for browser implementation
+(You can use the browser-friendly build provided by the library via a CDN)

 ```typescript
 <script src="https://unpkg.com/supra-starkey-connect/dist/browser.iife.js"></script>
 ```

-You can use the browser-friendly IIFE build provided by the library via a CDN:

-Ensure that your project is part of the monorepo workspace as defined in the `pnpm-workspace.yaml`.

 ## Usage